PeterCode-cmd/SeeWeather/README.md

-# WeatherApp
+# SeeWeather

-WeatherApp is an Android application built in Kotlin that emulates the weather app from Android 14.0.
+SeeWeather is an Android application built in Kotlin that emulates the weather app from Android 14.0.
 It provides comprehensive weather information for cities added by the user, fetched from freely available weather APIs.
 The app includes several features for adding and managing cities and viewing detailed weather forecasts.

 ## Features